Opinion | I keep a family photo at my front door. It’ll stay there until toxic attitudes toward Black lives go away.

 I’ll keep that picture at my front door.
 It will change over time to accurately reflect the broadening of my son’s chest.
 The squaring of his jaw.
 The thickening facial hair.

-Until toxic attitudes toward Black lives and the constant perception of Black threat goes away — that picture stays.
+Until toxic attitudes toward Black lives and the constant perception of Black threat go away — that picture stays.

 Read more: